GitAtom-PDX/GitAtom/README.md

 Install with `python3 init.py`

 Modify githook permissions:
-You need to have permissions to write in the working tree directory.
-If that directory cannot normally be written to without sudo, need to specify the work tree path
+The new pre-commit hook needs permisions to exicute on the commit.
 `ls .git/hooks`
-`chmod u+x .git/hooks/precommit`
+`chmod u+x .git/hooks/pre-commit`

-Connect to remote server
+You need to have permissions to write in the working tree directory on the remote server.
+If that directory cannot normally be written to without sudo you need to  connect to remote server
 `ssh <user>@<server address>`
-Enter ssh public key if required - See troubleshooting section if ssh key is not accepted Setup working tree directory and connect remote repository `python3 init.py`

-`mkdir <working tree directory>`
-If you already have write permissions where the directory is currently located, creating the working tree directory elsewhere is unnecessary.

-Connect local repository
+and make sure the user has permions to write into the targeted directories.

+Add remote repo to list of tracked repositories
 In local:
 `git remote add live 'username@ipaddress:path-to-bare-directory'`
-### Configuration
-Configure blog information like title and author in `config.yaml` after initialization.
-Fields to configure: author name, feed ID, feed title, desired path to html files.
-That path is `/site/` by default

-Configure remote server settings using `.ssh config` (not necessary unless working with multiple ssh keys - see Troubleshooting section)

-To change blog appearance, add a CSS file to the `gitatom/main_templates` directory.
-To choose which template to use, specify the file name in the 'stylesheet' reference in `gitatom/post_templates/default_jinja.html`.
-To use a different Jinja template, add the new template as an HTML file to the `gitatom/post_templates` directory.

 ### Usage:
 `git [command] [-flag] (target)`